FIT Files Structure

 writer.start(info);

-• Creates/opens FIT file with timestamp-based name
+• Creates/opens the FIT file with a timestamp-based name

-• Writes File ID message
+• Defines + writes the File ID message

-• Writes Developer Data ID message
+• Defines + writes the Developer Data ID message

-• Writes initial Event (START) message
+• Writes the initial Event (START) data record

-3. Record Data Points
+3. Record Data Points

 RecordData record = {/* populate data */};